PvtSeaCow/Bartender-DiscordPythonCog/README.md

 - Or a random drink in general
  - `<prefix>bar order`

-When you order the drink, Jill will tell you if you purchased the drink, along with info about the drink.
+When you order the drink, Jill will ask if you want to purchased the drink, along with info about the drink.
+Apon answering 'Yes', Jill will give you the drink and money will be deducted.
+Apon answering 'No', the order will be cancelled.
+Not answering will cause Jill to cancel the order.
+(Timeout is 8 seconds)

 ## Getting Info on a drink
 Using the same parameters as ordering, it just shows you info without buying the drink.